 We believe that studying the phenomena of refugee entrepreneurship requires the development of a framework that encompasses the aforementioned five areas of refugee entrepreneurship.
 The framework can be developed based on the insights from the social capital and mixed embeddedness theories.
 This literature review can therefore be used to develop a conceptual framework that is currently lacking to study the refugee entrepreneurship phenomena.
 Equally important for understanding the refugee entrepreneurship phenomena is to find answers to the question of; what is the motivation for refugee entrepreneurs?
 What are the differences between refugee entrepreneurship and migrant/ethnic entrepreneurship?
 Is there a common trend/trends in refugee entrepreneurial behaviour?
-What are the effects or impact of fleeing on refugee entrepreneurial behaviour?
-We believe a contextualisation of the differences between these two types of entrepreneurship will add to existing knowledge in the study of entrepreneurship.
+What are the effects or impact of fleeing on refugee entrepreneurship will add to existing knowledge in the study of entrepreneurship.
 In addition, research aimed at the development of a refugee focused entrepreneurship programme informed by evidence-based policy development is currently lacking.
 The development of a conceptual framework can be useful to conduct empirical research to find answers to these and other questions.